TYPO3-Documentation/render-guides/Documentation/Index.rst

 scripts to build the documentation, the configuration for the CI/CD pipeline.

-To ensure the mono-repo setup works, and also works in separate repositories, we are using a tool called monorepo-buider_.
+To ensure the mono-repo setup works, and also works in separate repositories, we are using a tool called _monorepo-builder_.
 This tool will help us to keep the dependencies over packages in sync.

 If you add a new dependency to a package, you can run